-Eigendecomposition is adapted in many applications as follows: As Eagle and Pentland [Eagle and Pentland, 2009] concluded, the behavior structures become more apparent when the behavior is temporally, spatially, and socially contextualized, the visitor circulation in the museum space will be dominated by a set of primary structures.
-Sookhanaphibarn et al. [2010] introduced an eigenbehavior-based approach to determine the primary behaviors of players' movements by extracting their repeating structures.
+Eigendecomposition is adapted in many applications as follows: As Eagle and Pentland [8] concluded, the behavior structures become more apparent when the behavior is temporally, spatially, and socially contextualized, the visitor circulation in the museum space will be dominated by a set of primary structures.
+Ref.
+7 introduced an eigenbehavior-based approach to determine the primary behaviors of players' movements by extracting their repeating structures.
 The repeating and common structures are identifiable movement directions of players in the same virtual space.
 Their proposed technique is employed in a Massively Multiplayer Online Game (MMOG).
 This is because the locations where players go to receive a service, such as, a quest or assistance, are a potential factor to construct the common behavior structures.

-Eigenplaces are named by Calabrese et al. [2010] who applied eigendecomposition to extract the discriminant features from the time-series data (the aggregated network usage).
+Eigenplaces are named by [10] who applied eigendecomposition to extract the discriminant features from the time-series data (the aggregated network usage).
 They analyzed and categorized wireless access points based on common usage characteristics that reflect real-world, place-based behaviors.
-The resulting eigenplaces have implications for research across arrange of wireless technologies as well as potential applications in network planning, traffic an tourism management, and even marketing.
+The resulting eigenplaces have implications for research across arrange of wireless technologies as well as potential applications in network planning, traffic a tourism management, and even marketing.